Mummy: South America

 The South American continent contains some of the oldest mummies in the world, both deliberate and accidental.
 The bodies were preserved by the best agent for mummification: the environment.
 The Pacific coastal desert in Peru and Chile is one of the driest areas in the world and the dryness facilitated mummification.
 Rather than developing elaborate processes such as later-dynasty ancient Egyptians, the early South Americans often left their dead in naturally dry or frozen areas, though some did perform surgical preparation when mummification was intentional.
 Some of the reasons for intentional mummification in South America include memorialization, immortalization, and religious offerings.
 A large number of mummified bodies have been found in pre-Columbian cemeteries scattered around Peru.
 The bodies had often been wrapped for burial in finely-woven textiles.

+Chauchilla Cemetery

+Chauchilla Cemetery is a cemetery that contains prehispanic mummified human remains and archeological artifacts, located 30 km south of the city of Nazca in Peru.

 Chinchorro mummies

 The Chinchorro mummies are the oldest intentionally prepared mummified bodies ever found.
 Beginning in 5th millennium BC and continuing for an estimated 3,500 years, all human burials within the Chinchorro culture were prepared for mummification.
 The bodies were carefully prepared, beginning with removal of the internal organs and skin, before being left in the hot, dry climate of the Atacama Desert, which aided in desiccation.
 A large number of Chinchorro mummies were also prepared by skilled artisans to be preserved in a more artistic fashion, though the purpose of this practice is widely debated.